-Type I diabetes: is the more serious form of the disease, and affects the pancreas.
+Type I Diabetes: is the more serious form of the disease, and it affects the pancreas.
 With this form of diabetes, the cells in the pancreas that produce insulin become exhausted and cannot do their job anymore.

 If you cannot produce insulin, your blood sugar will spike whenever you eat.
 The only treatment is lifelong insulin injections to replace what your body isn't making.

-Type II diabetes affects insulin-receptivity of the cells in the liver.
-Each cell in the liver has about 200,000 insulin receptors, and when these are damaged, the liver doesn't know how much sugar the blood needs.
+Type II Diabetes affects insulin-receptivity of the cells in the liver.
+Each cell in the liver has about 200,000 insulin receptors.
+When these are damaged, the liver would not know how much sugar the blood needs.

 Drugs like Metformin or Glucophage are used as treatment.
 These drugs help to lower blood sugar, but if your blood sugar is already low, these drugs will obviously make the situation worse.

 How can I support my liver and pancreas?

 The first thing you can do is obvious: eat less sugar!
 Easier said than done, sure- sugar is in almost everything, as we've discussed.
 Start reading labels.
 Make yourself aware of how prevalent sugar is, and do your best to avoid eating hidden sugars that add up so easily.

 Be good to you liver by limiting alcohol and junk food, and eating plenty of bitter, cruciferous vegetables.
 Alcohol and junk food tax the liver, while cruciferous vegetables heal and support the liver.

 Your body also needs plenty of potassium in order to store sugar as glycogen and not fat.
 I say it so much it might as well be my catchphrase: eat seven cups of vegetables a day to make sure you get enough potassium.